tusharnankani/talks/organizational_culture/content.md

         - Tech Firms like Amazon
         - Non.
 Tech firms like ICICI Bank
         - Placement talk
+- Goal-oriented Culture
+    - DevFolio
+        - A tight knit family with culture
+        - Working towards a single goal
+        - Engineering team

+##### Talking about goals

+- Individual
+- Team
+- Department
+- Organisation

+- We all think we are open-minded, until we come across a different culture, a different opinion, a different perspective.

 Harsh
 - hackathon spirit blog
+    - "Getting done with things" attitude
+    - Resorting to temporary solutions
+    - Tenure based work
+    - Delegating work and being delegated

+Ideal
 - open conversations
 - hearing and respecting opinions
 - how to be empathetic and practice empathy
     - smallest case: empathy starts from within
-- think thrice, not twice — before you say something

-Or do anything or text or email.
+    - think thrice, not twice — before you say something (Or do anything or text or email.)
-When I say this, I am not asking to hold back — I am asking to review your answer/response/way of receiving and sending it from all angles.
+        - When I say this, I am not asking to hold back — I am asking to review your answer/response/way of receiving and sending it from all angles.
 It gives a good practice of empathy.
-And of course, something that is reviewed thrice is better than twice.
+        - And of course, something that is reviewed thrice is better than twice.
-It might save you from some trouble, someday.
+        - It might save you from some trouble, someday.

 Darshan Jani
 - my first manager (you always remember your first)
-    - Speaking about goals
-        - Individual
-        - Team
-        - Department
-        - Organisation
 - EQ/IQ
     - Character over Skill

+After working there for a few weeks;
 - Communication Gap
 - Accountability Gap
 - to build a good team: